takeyasu-g/inkprov/REFACTOR_PROPOSAL#2.md

 #### 1. New Home Page

-- Build a new Home page as the default after login.
+- Create a personalized Home page as default after login.
-- Display sessions the user has contributed to, with indicators for available contributions (not locked, new snippet made since last contribution).
+- Show sessions user contributed to with indicators:
+  - Available contributions (not locked, new snippet since last contribution).
-- Show recent activity on completed stories the user contributed to (reactions, views).
+  - Recent activity on completed stories (reactions, views).
-- If no activity, prompt the user to create a session, join an in-progress session, or read completed stories.
+- If no activity, prompt user to create, join, or read sessions.
-- Use improved session cards (see below).
+- Use improved session cards.

-  _Why:_ This creates a personalized, engaging entry point that surfaces relevant activity and opportunities, making the platform feel alive and encouraging continued participation.

 #### 2. Session Card & Lock System Improvements

-- Redesign session cards (used in Home and Sessions page):
+- Redesign session cards for Home & Sessions page:
-  - Add progress bar (e.g., Intro, Body, Conclusion, or percent complete).
+  - Add progress bar (Intro, Body, Conclusion, % complete).
-  - Add tags (“Fresh/New,” “Needs Ending/Conclusion,” “Hot”).
+  - Add tags (“Fresh/New,” “Needs Ending,” “Hot”).
-  - Add lock indicator (show if session is locked for writing, and by whom).
+  - Add lock indicators (who locked it).
-  - Show clear call-to-action if user can contribute.
+  - Clear call-to-action if user can contribute.
 - Refactor lock system:

-  - Only one user can write at a time, with real-time presence indicator.
+  - One user writes at a time with real-time presence.
-  - Prevent back-to-back contributions by the same user.
+  - Prevent consecutive contributions by same user.
-  - Show warnings when on last/near-last snippet.
+  - Warn when on last or near-last snippet.

-  _Why:_ These improvements make the collaborative writing process clearer, fairer, and more engaging by providing visibility into session status and preventing frustration from conflicts or unclear participation rules.

 #### 3. Guest Access & Sharing

-- Allow guests to read completed stories (with tooltip if login is required for actions).
+- Allow guests to read completed stories (with tooltip for login-required actions).
 - Add shareable links for sessions and stories.
-- Enable private sessions with invite-by-link and clear access controls.
+- Enable private sessions via invite-by-link with access controls.

-  _Why:_ These changes lower the barrier to entry, support organic growth through sharing, and enable flexible collaboration—balancing openness with controlled access where needed.
+---

+### Notes

+- This proposal is currently in progress and being implemented.
+- Some features/improvements might emerge beyond this plan as new ideas come up during work.

+---

+### Action Items Checklist

+- [ ] Build new Home page with personalized session/activity feed.
+- [ ] Redesign session cards with progress bars, tags, and lock indicators.
+- [ ] Implement improved lock system rules and presence indicators.
+- [ ] Enable guest read access and sharing features.
+- [ ] Add private session invite-by-link functionality.

+---

+*End of Refactor Proposal #2 summary.*